HuseyinSimsek7904/WaveFunctionCollapse/README.md

         print(f"({x}, {y})")

-tilemap_renderer.py contains the file that creates visuals using wave function collapse.
+_tilemap_renderer.py_ contains the file that creates visuals using wave function collapse.
 It uses the class from wave_collapse.py.
-You can use the command prompt or power shell to run the program.
+You can use the command prompt or powershell to run the program.

 - To create a .png file: